 Step #1: Get a Basecamp account (if you don't already have one).

-Basecamp has a 60-day free trial, which means you can test it out right now!
-After the trial period, plans start at $20 per month.
-(It’s an expense that’s well worth it!)
+Basecamp has a 30-day free trial, which means you can test it out right now!
+After the trial period, there's a flat rate of $99 per month.

 Step #2: Add two new calendars.

 We're going to start by adding two calendars—one for blog post publish dates and one for draft due dates.

 Depending on your company size and approval processes for blog posts, you may want only one editorial calendar (with publish dates only), but I prefer having two.
 Having two separate calendars will allow you to toggle back and forth between draft due dates and publish dates when it's convenient for you to see one or the other.

 To add the calendar, you'll go to the "Calendar" section.
 (You can't miss it.
 It's at the very top in the navigation.)

 Name one "Draft Due Dates" and the other "Publish Dates."
 Make sure to choose a different color for each calendar for ease of viewing.
 (Blue and orange are always our choices at Nectafy.)
 Also, remember to invite your co-workers to join each calendar—especially those that are participating in your content marketing.

 Step #3: Decide which dates you'd like to publish your content and start adding events to the "Publish Dates" calendar.